-- Set up multi-factor authentication (2FA)
+- Set up Multi-factor Authentication (MFA)

 - Ensure Regulatory Compliance

-Apart from avoiding fines and jail time, there are others benefits you get by complying with regulations.
+Apart from avoiding fines and jail time, there are other benefits you get by complying with regulations.
 It improves your brand's reputation and builds trust with customers.
 Implementing these KYC and AML requirements also tightens security and helps cut off access to fraudsters.

 Also, customers will lose trust and confidence in their money and personal data being safe with you if they observe that you are flaunting industry regulations

-2FA and identity verification methods like document, address and government ID verification already exist, so why add liveness checks?
+2FA and identity verification methods like document, address, and government ID verification already exist, so why add liveness checks?
 Because they are difficult for fraudsters to bypass and forge.

 BVNs, NINs, documents, and addresses can be forged.
-However, liveness checks use AI-powered facial recognition technology, making them a more full-proof and secure solution.
+However, liveness checks use AI-powered facial recognition technology, making them a more foolproof and secure solution.
 You can combine liveness checks with other identity verification methods to increase the overall security of your fintech app.

 Ideally, it would be best if you implement liveness checks at the start of the customer onboarding process.